-Dr. Alejandra de Alba Campomanes is a pediatric ophthalmologist who specializes in strabismus (abnormal eye alignment) and other eye conditions affecting children, such as pediatric cataracts, retinopathy of prematurity (an eye disease that some premature babies develop) and amblyopia (sometimes called lazy eye).
-Her expertise in patient care and her interests in research include adult and pediatric strabismus, pediatric cataract surgery, botulinum toxin injections to treat strabismus, and retinopathy (disorders of the retina, the light-sensitive tissue at the back of the eye).
-In addition to her work at UCSF, she directs pediatric ophthalmology and adult strabismus at Zuckerberg San Francisco General Hospital and Trauma Center.
+Dr. Alejandra de Alba Campomanes is a pediatric ophthalmologist who specializes in strabismus (abnormal eye alignment) and eye conditions such as pediatric cataracts, retinopathy of prematurity (an eye disease affecting some premature babies) and amblyopia (poor vision in one eye).
+Her expertise in patient care and interests in research include adult and pediatric strabismus, pediatric cataract surgery, botulinum toxin (Botox) to treat strabismus, and retinopathy of prematurity (disorders of the retina).

-De Alba earned her medical degree at the Universidad Nacional Autónoma de México.
-She completed her transitional-year internship at the Mayo Clinic in Arizona and her residency in ophthalmology at UCSF.
-She completed a fellowship training in pediatric ophthalmology and adult strabismus at Children's Hospital of Philadelphia, a teaching affiliate of the University of Pennsylvania.
+After earning her medical degree at the Universidad Nacional Autónoma de México, de Alba Campomanes completed her transitional year internship at the Mayo Clinic, Scottsdale.
+She completed a residency in ophthalmology at UCSF and a fellowship in pediatric ophthalmology and adult strabismus at Children's Hospital of Philadelphia, a teaching affiliate of the University of Pennsylvania.
 She also has a master of public health degree from the University of Arizona.

-De Alba holds the UCSF Deborah Hoyt and Creig S. Hoyt, MD Chair in Pediatric Ophthalmology.
-She is a member of the American Association for Pediatric Ophthalmology and Strabismus, American Academy of Ophthalmology, Pediatric Eye Disease Investigator Group, Pan-American Association of Ophthalmology and Association for Research in Vision and Ophthalmology.
+At UCSF, de Alba Campomanes holds the Deborah Hoyt and Creig S. Hoyt, MD Chair in Pediatric Ophthalmology.
+She is a member of the American Association for Pediatric Ophthalmology and Strabismus, American Academy of Ophthalmology, Pediatric Eye Disease Investigator Group, Pan-American Association of Ophthalmology, and Association for Research in Vision and Ophthalmology.